Is Prosecco Wine Sweet Or Dry

 • Demi-Sec: This is the sweetest style of Prosecco, with a higher amount of residual sugar.
 It’s perfect for those who have a preference for sweeter, dessert-like sparkling wines.

-See also How Many Drinks Is One Bottle Of Wine
+See also How Is Wine Made Alcoholic

 Personal Reflection